divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ScopeBox stores its preferences in a file named "com.divergentmedia.scopebox.plist" in your (username)/Library/Preferences/ folder.
 Layouts and saved source settings are stored in (username)/Library/ Application Support/.

 ## Registering ##
-When you first launch ScopeBox, it will run as ScopeBox Lite.
+When you first launch ScopeBox, it will run as "unregistered".
 To enable the full feature set of ScopeBox, you must enter a serial number in the Registration dialog.
 You may also visit http://www.divergentmedia.com/scopebox/trial to obtain a time-limited trial key, which will allow you to try all of the features of ScopeBox before buying.

 If you've already purchased ScopeBox, click the "Enter Key" button and enter your name and key exactly as it is shown in your registration information.

 ![Registration Window](ScopeBox/images/registration.png)

 ## Updating ##
 ScopeBox automatically checks for updates during startup.
 If you'd like to force it to check for an update, select "Check for Updates" from the ScopeBox menu.
+You must have an active subscription or a perpetual license to get updates.
+If your subscription has lapsed, you many continue to run the latest version that was covered by your subscription.

 You can disable automatic updates via the "General" tab of the preferences dialog.

 > **ScopeBox can only check for updates if you are currently connected to the internet.
 If your ScopeBox system is not connected, you can always download an updated copy from <http://www.divergentmedia.com/scopebox>.**

 # Application Overview #
 The main ScopeBox window can be broken into 2 distinct regions.
 On launch, the majority of the screen hosts the palette region.
-The sidebar, on the right side of the window, contains all of the controls and adjustments for sources, palettes, and alerts.
+The sidebar, on the right side of the window, contains all of the controls and adjustments for sources, and palettes.
 The sidebar can be hidden at any time using the button in the upper right corner of the window, or using the Command-\ keyboard shortcut.

-A third region, the alert timeline, can be revealed to work with timecode based alerts or prerecorded sources.

 ![A sample view of ScopeBox's main window.](ScopeBox/images/MainWindow.png)

 ## The Sidebar ##
 Changing the settings of one of your sources or palettes is done in the sidebar.
 The sidebar will open to the "source selection" pane, where you can add a live source, a ScopeLink source, or a movie file.
-The icons at the top of the sidebar allow you to toggle between palette settings, source settings, still images, predefined targets, and alerts.
+The icons at the top of the sidebar allow you to toggle between palette settings, source settings, still images, and predefined targets.
 Clicking the gear icon in the upper right corner of any palette allows you to adjust settings for that palette.

 ## The Palette Region ##
 Once you've added a source, you're free to start inspecting the signal in a variety of ways.
 You do this by adding palettes to the source.
 Each new palette you add will give you an additional tool to quantitatively or qualitatively examine the video, audio, or timecode signal of that source.

 When a new palette is added, it appears in the Palette Region.
 This area serves as your general workspace for analyzing sources.
 You can add or remove palettes, change the source they monitor, or alter their size and position at any time.
 Click the gear icon in the upper right corner of any palette to access its settings.

-## Alert Timeline ##
-Clicking the Alert Area toggle in the upper right corner of the window reveals the alert timeline.
-Here, you can see a visualization of a prerecorded movie, or information about any alerts you've configured.

 ![Reveal the Alert Area](ScopeBox/images/alertArea.png)